 This won’t be an issue if you follow the steps presented above.
 Once done, you’ll be watching the 2023-24 PDC Championship live wherever you are.

 PDC TV is a new streaming service dedicated to everything the Professional Darts Corporation has to offer in terms of competitions and world championships.

-When I say that it’s global, I should exclude the likes of the UK as the channel is blacked out due to the fact the Sky Sports has the distribution rights there.
+When I say that it’s global, I should exclude the likes of the UK as the channel is blacked out due to the fact that Sky Sports has distribution rights there.

 If you encounter this error message, it means that your territory is not supported by the channel:

 “We’re sorry, this content is only available in certain countries.”

 PDC TV is an excellent way to stream your content as it’s very cheap and easy to operate.
 You have 2 ways to subscribe to the channel.
 You either create a free account or subscribe by shelling out a monthly/yearly fee.